Pass your exams and become a pilot

 How to become a commercial aeroplane pilot

-Visit independent careers events such as Pilot Careers Live to help you decide and take a look at our book: You, Yourself and Aviation, which covers careers information and training options.
+We recommend visiting independent careers events such as Pilot Careers Live to help you decide.
+Also take a look at our 3 part Pilot Foundation Course which gives you career and training information and essential pre-training knowledge – perfect for pilot training assessments.

-Once you’ve decided on the route for you, research possible training providers and don’t be swayed by the marketing, or lack of.
-Excellence can be found within organisations of all sizes, so look for quality, results and a career focus.
+Once you’ve decided on the training route for you, research possible schools, universities and academies, and don’t be swayed by the marketing, or lack of.
+Excellence can be found within organisations of all sizes, so look at quality, results and a career focus.

-Modular students will begin with PPL training (flying and theory) before moving on to ATPL theory, whereas integrated courses usually begin with a classroom-based ATPL theory phase.
+Modular students will begin with PPL training (flying and theory) before moving on to ATPL theory, whereas integrated courses usually start with a classroom-based ATPL theory phase.

 How to become a commercial helicopter pilot